 Step 2: Sign the terms and conditions

-The second part of the form is basically the fine print.
-You’ll authorize that you understand how the program works and how to qualify.
+The second part of the form is the fine print.
+You’ll authorize that you understand how the program works, the eligibility requirements and how to qualify.
+Note that you must be on a qualifying repayment plan.
+These include income-driven repayment programs such as Pay As You Earn (PAYE), Saving on a Valuable Education (SAVE), Income-Contingent Repayment (ICR) and Income-Based Repayment (IBR).

 Step 3: Give the form to your employer to fill out Sections 3 and 4

-Section 3 of the PSLF Employment Certification Form can be filled out by you or your employer.
-Since your employer will have all the necessary information and will need to certify the form, you can have them fill out this section, too.
+Section 3 of the PSLF Employment Certification Form can be filled out by you or your qualifying employer.
+Since your employer will have all the necessary information and will need to certify the form, you can also have them fill out this section.

-So once you’ve filled out the first two sections, bring the form to your employer and ask them to fill out the third and fourth part of the form.
+Once you’ve filled out the first two sections, bring the form to your employer and ask them to fill out the third and fourth parts of the form.
 Your employer will provide basic information about your start date, employment status, hours and the type of organization they are.
+Your work must be considered full-time — not part-time — for your monthly payments to count toward PSLF and get your remaining balance forgiven.

-Once they complete Section 3, an official from your organization will need to sign, date and certify your employment in Section 4.
+Once they complete Section 3, an authorized official from your organization must sign, date and certify your employment in Section 4.

 Step 4: Send in the completed form

-Once you’ve completed the PSLF Employment Certification Form, you’ll need to send it to FedLoan.
-You can do this by mail, fax or through FedLoan’s website:
+Once you’ve completed the PSLF Employment Certification Form, you’ll need to send it to MOHELA.
+You can do this by mail, fax or through MOHELA website:

 Mail: